- Home

 Summary & Takeaway

-Selecting customer service and client relations action verbs positions you as a relationship-builder who drives customer satisfaction and business growth.
-These verbs demonstrate your ability to connect with people, solve problems, and create positive experiences—exactly the skills recruiters seek in customer-facing roles.
+Selecting customer service and client relations verbs positions you as a relationship-builder who understands that exceptional service drives business success.
+These verbs demonstrate your ability to connect with people, solve problems proactively, and create the positive experiences that lead to customer loyalty and business growth.

 Frequently Asked Questions